federicotdn/verb/README.md

 There's two ways of using HTTP proxies in Verb.
 The first one is to manually configure the `url-proxy-services` variable like explained in [Proxies and Gatewaying](https://www.gnu.org/software/emacs/manual/html_node/url/Proxies.html).
 The second one is to specify a proxy address by using the `Verb-Proxy` heading property:

 ```
-** Make a request using an HTTP proxy
+** Make a request using an HTTP proxy         :verb:
 :properties:
 :Verb-Proxy: my-proxy:5050
 :end: